SmartTokenLabs/TokenScript/doc/design_paper.md

 - Allow the token status to be updated, via a web API or signed message (more on that later).

-# The design of TBML
+# The design of Tokenscript

 ## Relate tokens to smart contract and tokens to web services